Best of GWATFL

 The Greater Washington Association of Teachers of Foreign Language (GWATFL) congratulates Dr. Celia Zamora on receiving the 2018 NECTFL Mead Leadership Fellows Program (with support from SANS, Inc.).

-Dr. Zamora will be recognized at the NECTFL Awards Ceremony in New York in February 2018.
-She will also get expert mentoring as she works on her project on conversational pragmatics.
-Dr. Zamora will attend NECTFL for free in 2018 and she will present her project at NECTFL and at GWATFL in 2019.
-She will also receive a stipend from GWATFL.
+Dr. Zamora was recognized at the NECTFL Awards Ceremony in New York in February 2018.
+She has expert mentoring as she works on her project on conversational pragmatics.
+Dr. Zamora attended NECTFL for free in 2018 and she will present her project at NECTFL and at GWATFL in 2019.
+She also received a stipend from GWATFL.

 2015 GWATFL Teacher of the Year

 Ms. Ross is an accomplished Pre-K through 4th grade Spanish Teacher at E.L.
 Haynes Public Charter School in Washington, D.C.